 This annual showing features the finest works created by the Art Center’s contributing members.
 A highly competitive juried selection process leads to an exceptionally creative, high quality, and much anticipated gallery showing with a wide spectrum of garden-themed artwork, including paintings, ceramics, sculpture, textiles, photography and more.
 This year's exhibition is juried by Miriam Davis.

-Mendocino Art Center's 25th Annual Mendocino Coast Garden Tour is scheduled for Saturday, June 24.
+Mendocino Art Center's 25th Anniversary Mendocino Coast Garden Tour is scheduled for Saturday, June 24.

 Best in Show

 Mary Anderson, "Chrysanthemum I & II," hand-colored linocut

 Susan Barnes, "Matilija Poppy," oil on linen